exercism/DEPRECATED.x-api/CONTRIBUTING.md

 [exercism/x-common](https://github.com/exercism/x-common).

-Within the language-specific repository, create an `EXERCISES.txt` file that lists the order of the exercises.
+Within the language-specific repository, create an `EXERCISES.txt` file that lists the order of the exercises in (more or less) increasing levels of difficulty.
+It's hard to know at first which exercises turn out to be harder than others, and a best guess is fine.

 Once the exercises have been implemented, then the repository must be included as a git submodule in [exercism/x-api](https://github.com/exercism/x-api).